-Communal land rights take multiple forms in Cambodia, the most prominent of which are the rights of indigenous communities.
+Communal land rights take multiple forms in Cambodia, the most prominent of which is the communal title available to indigenous communities.
 Indigenous communities in Cambodia have strong cultural, spiritual and economic ties to the land with distinct cultural identities.
-Although the Cambodian government recognizes communal land rights, the process of ensuring those rights for indigenous communities has been slow.1NGOs have claimed that this progress has resulted in the degradation of the land and natural resources.2
+Although the Cambodian government recognizes communal land rights, the process of issuing land titles for indigenous communities has been slow.1 Some communities have worked for 4–8 years with significant help from NGOs before achieving title.
+NGOs have claimed that this slow progress has resulted in the degradation of the land and natural resources.2

 Under the 2001 Land Law, there are two types of communal or collective property: monastery property and indigenous community property.
 Monastery property constitutes the land and structures within Buddhist monasteries belonging to the Buddhist religion.3 It cannot be sold, exchanged or donated, nor can it be legally possessed by another.
 However, the land may be rented or sharecropped provided the income is used strictly for religious purposes.4